thehackersbrain/thehackersbrain/README.md

 <h2 align="center">About me</h2>
 <p align="center">
     I'm a Cyber Security Researcher and Developer with over a half decade (5+ years) of experience.
 Skilled in multiple programming languages like Python, Rust, JavaScript, C, C++, and more.
 My expertise extends to and beyond, DevOps, Reverse-Engineering, Development (Full Stack Software Developer), and more.
 Mostly involved in Bug-Hunting or FreeLance projects.

-    But at the core, I'm just a quick and passionate learner who likes to explore 😎.
+    <br/>But at the core, I'm just a quick and passionate learner who likes to explore 😎.
 </p>
 <hr />